kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-address-bound-token.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

+# Overview

+When accepting a new connection, a server sends the `address_bound_token` transport parameter indicating to the client that the tokens it would send can be used for establishing future connections against the server's address tuple regardless of the server's name, and sends the tokens using the NEW_TOKEN frames.

+A server can embed the identifier of the congestion controller tied to the connection within the tokens that it sends.
+Then, when accepting a new connection using the advertised token, the server tries to associate the new connection to the existing congestion controller by using the identifier found in the provided token.
+Once the server succeeds in making this association, it can skip address validation and the start-up phase for the new connection, as well as using the congestion controller for distributing the network bandwidth between the old and the new connection.

+Even when it is impossible to share a congestion controller among multiple connections, sharing the tokens between different server names raises the chance of the server receiving a token that has not yet expired.
+That improves the odds of skipping address validation and reusing the information of the path, such as the estimated round-trip time or the network bandwidth.

 # The address_bound_token Transport Parameter

-A server sends the `address_bound_token` transport parameter (0xTBD) to indicate the client that the token it would send using the NEW_TOKEN frame can be used for future connections established against the same server name, or for those sharing the same server IP address and port number.
+A server sends the `address_bound_token` transport parameter (0xTBD) to indicate that tokens sent using the NEW_TOKEN frame are "address-bound tokens".
+That is, they can be used by the client for future connections established to the same server name or to the same server IP address and port.

 Only the server sends the `address_bound_token` transport parameter.
+A client MUST NOT send this transport parameter.
+A server MUST treat receipt of a `address_bound_token` transport parameter as a connection error of type TRANSPORT_PARAMETER_ERROR.

-The transport parameter does not carry a value; the length of the value MUST be set to zero.
-An endpoint that receives the transport parameter not conforming to these requirements MUST terminate the connection with a PROTOCOL_VIOLATION error.
+The `address_bound_token` transport parameter does not carry a value; the length of the value MUST be set to zero.
+A client that receives this transport parameter not conforming to these requirements MUST terminate the connection with a TRANSPORT_PARAMETER_ERROR.

 # Sharing the Congestion Controller

-When multiple QUIC connections are associated to a single congestion controller, how the send window is distributed between the connections is up to the sender's discretion.
+When multiple QUIC connections share a single congestion controller, how the send window is distributed between the connections is up to the sender's discretion.

+However, the use of the `address_bound_token` transport parameter MUST NOT cause any change to when the acknowledgements are sent by a connection endpoint.
-However, acknowledgements MUST be sent out no later than as when the congestion controller is not consolidated.
-The loss recovery logic SHOULD operate independently for each connection, while forwarding receipts of acknowledgements and loss signals to the consolidated congestion controller.
+Similarly, while connection endpoints will forward receipts of acknowledgements and loss signals to the shared congestion controller, loss recovery logic SHOULD operate independently for each connection.

 # Security Considerations